hoffmannj/FastStringUtils/README.md

 ![Build status](https://ci.appveyor.com/api/projects/status/6j3crpbosf1d0bq0?svg=true)

 Small replacement functions for Strings in C#.
+Most of them are a bit (or a lot) faster then the implementation in the .NET framework.

 Implemented functions:
 _ComparePart